kianoush/Attack_game/README.md

 ![](pic02.png)

-Runner_game is a tower defense video game.
-Unlike in other tower defense games, turrets can be placed anywhere and the enemies will go around them, forcing them to walk along any path the player makes.
-It is not possible to block the path however.
+Attack_game is a tower defense video game.
+Tower defense (Attack) is a subgenre of strategy video game where the goal is to defend a player's territories or possessions by obstructing the enemy attackers, usually achieved by placing defensive structures on or along their path of attack This typically means building a variety of different structures that serve to automatically block, impede, attack or destroy enemies.